Annai Oru Aalayam: Plot

 An animal hunter seeks to help a baby elephant reach its mother.

 Cast

 Production

-The elephant calf was played by Ganesh.
+The film prominently features two elephant actors: Ganesh, then a calf, and Rathi, an elder female.

 Soundtrack

-The soundtrack consists of six songs composed by Ilaiyaraaja with lyrics by Vaali.
+The soundtrack was composed by Ilaiyaraaja with lyrics by Vaali.
 The song "Amma Nee Sumandha" is set in Charukesi raga.
+For the Telugu version, lyrics were written by Acharya Aatreya.
+The song "Appane Appane" is played frequently during festivals like Ganesh Chaturthi annually.

+Reception

+Ananda Vikatan rated the film 52 out of 100, appreciating the cinematography.
+The critic said the film faltered in the first half but did better in the second half with the arrival of the elephant calf.